 "My big idol was Larry Kopf, who played with the Cincinnati Reds in the 1919 World Series.
 They're still my team.
 That's a big thing for a town our size to have a guy in the big leagues."
 So said Abraham A. "Abe" Ribicoff, Secretary of Health, Education and Welfare, and a former Governor of Connecticut, in 1961.
-Ribicoff, who would subsequently spend two terms in the United States Senate, had grown up in New Britain idolizing the switch hitting shortstop.
+Ribicoff, who would subsequently spend three terms in the United States Senate, had grown up in New Britain idolizing the switch hitting shortstop.

 Nephew Edward Kopf described Larry as "having a twinkle in his eye."
 He loved to tell stories, to put people on.
 One time a sportswriter came up to him when he was in a slump.
 Not recognizing the player, the writer said, "I hear Kopf is drinking and that is why he's not hitting....
 Do you know Kopf?"
 Kopf answered with a straight face, "Yes I know him and he IS drinking."
 According to his nephew, Kopf never drank.